 Guide

-Use Data-Driven Sales Coaching to Shape Your Team’s Success
+Use Data-Driven Sales Coaching To Shape Your Team's Success

 The best sales coaches focus on outcomes, not activities.
 They're using activity metrics to pinpoint areas where they can help each seller improve and to measure impact on outcomes (revenue goals).
 The right metrics should: